 The accountability measures help to mitigate the likelihood of problematic scenarios by ensuring that robust accountability mechanisms are in place.

-NTIA will not accept a proposal that replaces the NTIA role with a government-led or an inter-governmental organization solution
+NTIA will not accept a proposal that replaces the NTIA role with a government-led or an inter-governmental organization solution.

 N/A